0cjs/8bitdev/src/tmon/README.md

 Commands
 --------

+Though many commands have some sort of mnemonic value, a primary design goal is to to have them placed conveniently on the keyboard, with examine commands on the left hand and modification commands on the right.

 Most parameters have a memorised value that will be used if a new value for it is not specified when entering the command.
 This is marked with a § sign before the parameter name.